ReScience/ReScience-submission/article/Tallec-Blier-Kalainathan-2019.md

 latent codes.
 Therefore, strategies learnt without the MDN-RNN cannot use such information.
 Even a random MDN-RNN still holds some useful temporal information, which is enough to learn a good strategy on this problem.
+This may relate to observations made in the field of *echo state networks* (ESN, @jaeger-tuto).
+ESNs consist in untrained but properly initialized reservoir recurrent networks, which, along with properly trained output weights, prove sufficient to solve problems with non trivial temporal dependencies.
+In our case, the untrained MDN-RNN seems to also behave like a reservoir for temporal information, necessary to solve the task at hand.

 # Conclusion